RichDeBourke/mouse-touch-range-slider/README.md

 Dragging a slider will change the range slider's value.
 Using the arrow keys (when a slider has focus) will move the slider one position.
 Clicking or tapping the track will also move the slider one position.

 A listener for resize is attached to the window that will re-evaluate the slider settings if the window is resized.

+## Revisions
+#### 1.1.1 - 2016/08/30
+#### Added CSS for touch devices
+Added CSS styling for touch devices and updated the two demos to support both touch and non-touch displays.

+#### 1.1 - 2016/08/25
+#### Revised the callback functions
+Version 1.0 used three callback functions:
+* onStart - Called when a slider was created
+* onChange - Called when a slider position was changed
+* onFinish - Called when a slider finished moving (on mouse or touch end)

+Those callbacks were from the [plugin](https://github.com/IonDen/ion.rangeSlider) that was the basis for this plugin.

+Now, I have a need for knowing when a slider is first selected to move (by either mouse or touch), so I've moved what was the onStart call to a new name, onCreate, and assigned the onStart call to a new point in the code.
+The now four callback functions are:
+* onCreate - Called when a slider is created
+* onStart - Called when a slider is touched
+* onChange - Called when a slider position has changed
+* onFinish - Called when a slider has finished moving (on mouse or touch end)

+*Normally I wouldn't change the name of a callback as it would break the plugin if anyone was calling my code when building their application, but since it doesn't appear that anyone is using the plugin as yet, I felt it would be safe to make the change while using names that are clearer as to the functionality.*

 ## Why a new range slider plugin
 There are a number of range slider plugins on GitHub, but they have capabilities I *don't* need for my application (e.g. filler bars that cover the left side of the slider, display of the current value as a tool-tip, and options for dual sliders (hi & low)).